Tools and resources to help your company expand globally

 Capital Gains Taxation

 Capital gains are subject to standard corporate tax but may be exempt based on certain criteria: the length of time the shares are held, the usual or occasional nature of the purchase or resale of shares and the relationship between the seller and the buyer.
-Gains derived from certain securities are subject to a preferential tax treatment (i.e. investment funds’ quotas listed on an authorised stock exchange market, stock of listed local companies, mutual funds’ quotas if the fund invests in stock trade values, etc.).
+In specific situations outlined by domestic legislation, preferential tax treatment applies to capital gains from certain securities, including stock of listed local companies, investment funds' quotas listed on authorized stock exchange markets, mutual funds' quotas invested in stock trade values, and investment funds' quotas predominantly invested in stock exchange markets, with at least 90% of the portfolio dedicated to such investments.

 Capital gains obtained upon the alienation of real estate may be considered as non-taxable income in certain cases.